knassar702/cookie-stealer/README.md

 # steal-cookie
-steal cookies from website using xss :)
+steal cookies from websites using xss :)

 # Requirements :
 - python2